Student Research Experiences

 Trisha Kick - Psychology

-Trisha Kick, a senior Psychology major, is currently taking advantage of the new research thesis option at OSU-Mansfield.
+Trisha Kick, a senior Psychology major, is currently taking advantage of the new research thesis option at Ohio State Mansfield.
 Her research on the sexual double standard was presented at the Ohio State University Denman Undergraduate Research Forum in Columbus on May 9th, 2012.
 Listed below are some great benefits that she believes will come from presenting her own research at the Denman forum:

 - Possible internship opportunities